walterhiggins/WMPJS/book-outline.md

 ### Summary
 You've seen that functions can both return *and take* a value as a parameter.
 Parameters can be really useful when we want to provide information to a function.
 It's usually a good idea to have default values if your function is called without parameters.
 We've also learned about comments and how they can be used to add useful notes for ourselves and others to help understand our code.

-## @@nextChapter{greet}: Greeting Players
+## @@nextChapter{chapter-08}: Greeting Players
 ### Introduction
 In this chapter we'll change the Minecraft game for all players.
 The best plugins enhance the Minecraft experience and at the same time feel like they are an intrinsic part of the game.
 In this plugin each player will be greeted with a new random message each time they join the server.
 This will be the first plugin that uses *event driven programming* which is a way to listen for and react to happenings or events in the game.
 Along the way, we'll learn about Arrays, a special type in Javascript for storing lists of items.

 ### Term: Event Driven Programming
 Back in the early days of programming there was no such thing as Event Driven Programming.
 Programs were started and ran to completion, then exited.
 If your program needed to ask the user a question, it did so using a command prompt and did not resume until the user had typed a response and hit enter.
 With the advent of Graphical User Interfaces in the 80s and 90s, the possibilities for what users could do exploded.
 Programs and user-interaction became more sophisticated.
 Programs had to be written differently to accomodate the new ways users could interact with programs (Menus, Buttons, Windows and so on).
 When you click a link or a button on a web page or other application, that click is an *event*.
 In Minecraft, when you fire an arrow, break a block, open a door, join the server or do pretty much anything, that's an *event*.
 Event driven programming lets programmers write functions which listen for and react to such events.

 In the first part of this chapter we're going to write a module with a single function which will return a random greeting each time it's called.
-This new module will depend on the module we created in chapter @@chapter{dice2} to return a random number for us.
+This new module will depend on the module we created in chapter @@chapter{chapter-07} to return a random number for us.
 Create a new file in the *scriptcraft/modules* folder and call it *greeting.js* then type in the following code and save your file:

 @@listing greetings_v1.js Random Greetings